ajayeeralla/real-or-random-auth-proofs-coq/README.md

 # README #
+To install #Coq#, please follow the linke https://coq.inria.fr/download To run the above files,
 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###